kidanger/Drystal/doc/api.rst

    If you want to use positional audio, it has to be mono audio.

 .. lua:function:: load_sound(callback: function, numsamples: int) -> Sound | (nil, error)

+   Loads a sound according to a callback function generating the sound.

 .. lua:function:: load_sound(data: table) -> Sound | (nil, error)
 .. lua:function:: set_sound_volume(volume: float [0-1])

+   Sets the global sound volume.

 Storage
 -------